-Creating, producing, and collecting Fiesta medals.
-It’s one of the odd things about Fiesta that distinguishes it from citywide celebrations elsewhere.
-To find out more about one of the quirkier aspects of Fiesta, I headed downtown last week...
+Creating, producing and collecting Fiesta medals: It’s one of the odd things about Fiesta that distinguishes it from citywide celebrations any where else.

 Rains threaten the first Friday of Fiesta in downtown’s Alamo Plaza.
 Thousands of people mingle in front of dozens of vendors who have set up a double row of fold-up tables in front of the Menger Hotel.
 What they’re selling and trading is the entire focus of the opening event called Fiesta Fiesta.

 “I’ve been at this for over 20 years!" exclaims Rosa Mendez.
 "I’m the queen of medals.
 I collect medals.
 Normally I get one of these and I cover the whole front of it and the whole back of it.”